dereksgithub/UdacityProject1/README.md

 #### Business Questions:
 1. Are are the top 10 key factors that affect salary?

-2. Job satisfication and boot camp?
-Does bootcamp have anything to do with job satisfication?
+2. Does bootcamp have anything to do with job satisfication?

-3. Education and cousin education/ etc?
+3. Over the years, what are the most popular programming languages?

 ## With the new design